GBKS/opendesign.guide/content/10-advanced-topics.md

 # Advanced Topics

+As your involvement in open source design increases, you’ll face challenges that go beyond basic UI work.
+From creating scalable design systems to mentoring new contributors, these advanced areas require strategic thinking, collaboration, and leadership.

+This chapter dives into these complexities, helping you handle real-world situations while continuing to grow as a designer.

 ## Championing Design Initiatives

-As you gain experience in open source, you might find yourself ready to lead design efforts.
+Over time you will gain experience in open source and might find yourself ready to lead design efforts.
 But championing initiatives isn’t just about pitching ideas; it’s about driving change, building influence, and navigating complex community dynamics.
 Here’s how to approach it:

 - **Understand the big picture:** To lead effectively, you need to deeply understand the project's goals, roadmap, and community dynamics.
 This means more than just reading the documentation — you need to map out the ecosystem, identify key influencers, and strategically align your vision with the project’s direction.
 - **Build trust:** Before proposing any significant changes, have consistent contributions to the project.
 Demonstrate empathy, reliability, and a deep understanding of the project’s values.
 Trust in open source is earned, not given.